What do Aborigines Eat?

 They developed the knowledge to survive and passed it down from one generation to the other.

-They knew how to find water.
+They knew how to find water in the desert.
 They knew which plants and what parts of them were edible.
 They knew what was the right time to harvest them and how to prepare them.

 Not all plants are good to eat and some of them are toxic.
 And among those poisonous some can still be eaten if you know when to pick them and how to prepare them, how to keep the good and remove the bad.